NeerajSkillsUp/Tic_Tac_Toe_vs_AI/README.md

     Add score tracking across multiple rounds.
     Include difficulty levels for the AI.*

-# License
-    *This project is open-source and can be freely modified and distributed.*
+# License-This project is open-source and can be freely modified and distributed.

-# Acknowledgement
+# Acknowledgement-
-    *This project was developed as a practice exercise to demonstrate basic game logic and AI implementation in            Python.*
+This project was developed as a practice exercise to demonstrate basic game logic and AI implementation in Python.